parsaeisa/golang_otel/README.md

-Here you can see my practice for open telemetry in golang . this is an example of nested span between server and client
+Here you can see my practice for open telemetry in golang . this is an example of nested span between server and client In this case we have grpc server and client .
 ```go
 package cmd